Skip to content

 XCM is not a type of protocol but rather a universal language that connects otherwise incompatible dialects to deliver information accurately between blockchains.
 Allowing different consensuses to speak the same language provides solutions to cross-chain problems that are not possible by other means.

-XCM, along with XCMP, GMP, and XC-20s, are part of the many interoperability solutions available to builders on Moonbeam that make it a leader in secure cross-chain communication.
+XCM, along with XCMP, GMPGo to page https://moonbeam.network/blog/what-is-gmp/, and XC-20sGo to page https://moonbeam.network/blog/introducing-xc-20s/, are part of the many interoperability solutions available to builders on Moonbeam that make it a leader in secure cross-chain communication.

 Defining Technical Key Terms for Cross-Chain and XCM